Liz Bonnin: Career

 Bonnin began her career singing backing vocals with The Pale before joining an Irish girl pop group named Chill, who signed to Polydor but broke up before recording.
 The band had performed on Dustin the Turkey's third album Faith of Our Feathers, duetting on "We Are Family".
-She was offered a job hosting the IRMA Awards which led to presenting roles on RTÉ Television in Ireland, on The Den, Telly Bingo, Millennium Eve: Celebrate 2000 and for two years, Off the Rails with Fiona McShane.
+She was offered a job hosting the IRMA Awards which led to presenting roles on RTÉ Television in Ireland, on The Den (including Den 2), Telly Bingo, Millennium Eve: Celebrate 2000 and for two years, Off the Rails with Fiona McShane.
 At the time she was in a relationship with the publisher John Ryan.
 In 2002, she moved to London to present on a number of TV channels.

 In 2002, she became one of the presenters of the Channel 4 morning show RI:SE, specialising in reporting on entertainment-related stories.
 In the same year she became a regular presenter on Top of the Pops in the UK.

 In 2004, Bonnin was locked in a giant kennel along with MPs Paul Burstow, Evan Harris and Ivan Henderson and actress Liza Goddard, BBC Newsround presenter Lizzie Greenwood and DJ Becky Jago in a stunt to launch the annual RSPCA Week to raise awareness and funds.

 Since 2005, Bonnin has been involved in science broadcasting.
 She presented the show Gadgets, Gadgets, Gadgets in 2005 and co-presented the BBC science series Bang Goes the Theory on BBC One from 2009 until 2014.
 In 2008, Bonnin presented a documentary series Science Friction on RTÉ One which looked at taboos in discussions of scientific topics (such as paedophilia and nuclear power) in Ireland.
 She also contributed to BBC Two's series on the work of the London Natural History Museum, Museum of Life.

 In October 2010, she joined the cast of Autumnwatch and in January 2011, she presented segments of BBC Two's Stargazing Live from various areas of Hawaii including atop Mauna Kea.
 In May 2011, she co-presented BBC One's Egypt's Lost Cities.

 Her programme on animal intelligence, Super Smart Animals, was filmed in mid-2011 in Mexico, Brazil, Thailand, Australia and Germany, and broadcast in February 2012.
 Bonin has presented several Horizon specials on BBC Two which have covered topics ranging from looking at the future of technology to reporting on the sustainability of zoos.